-12 NOF credits at level 9Convener: Mr D Findeis
+Convener: Mr D Findeis

-Prerequisites: BSc(Eng) degree
+Course entry requirements: BSc(Eng) degree

-Course outline: This course aims to develop an advanced understanding of non-destructive testing and evaluation.
+This course aims to develop an advanced understanding of non-destructive testing and evaluation.
 Topics include: Methods and guidance to non-destructive techniques.
 Selected topics in: Principles of Ultrasonic inspection and methods and their applicability.
 Electronic Speckle Pattern Interferometry as applied to flaw detection.
 Shearography as a novel optical non-contacting defect detection method.
 Eddy current versatility for the measurement of thickness of coatings, the detection of seams, creaks, voids and inclusions.
 Leak detection devices and methods.
 Condition monitoring of bearings; and testing for flaws in composite materials by mechanical impedance.

-Assessment: Project, November examination 3 hours.
+Assessment: Project, November examination 3 hours